victorvoid/formap/README.md

 ### Validators
-You can use validators and set a message error.
+You can create your own validator and set a message error.

 ```cljs
 (ns app.pages.signin